Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Departments should consider the following when planning or conducting ICT procurement activities:

-- forward procurement notice is given to industry through placement of notices on the QTenders and via Partners in Technology briefings as coordinated by DHPW
+- forward procurement notice is given to industry through placement of notices and updates to the Forward Procurement Pipeline on QTenders and via Partners in Technology briefings as coordinated by DCHDE

 - ICT procurement is consistent with and meets the requirements of the ICT SME participation scheme policy and standard

-- the QGCIO ICT Investment Review process (Queensland Government Employees only) to provide briefings on departmental ICT issues and initiatives requiring consideration by DG Council or the Cabinet Budget Review Committee (CBRC)
+- the ICT Investment Review process (Queensland Government Employees only) provides briefings on departmental ICT issues and initiatives requiring consideration by the Data and ICT Deputy Directors-General Sub-Group (Data and ICT Sub-Group) or the Cabinet Budget Review Committee (CBRC)

-- departmental procedures include content informing staff involved in the purchase of ICT resources of the advantages of:
+- departmental procedures include content informing staff involved in the purchase of ICT products and services of the advantages of:

 - early market engagement

-- consultation with mega category/category managers within ICT Strategic Sourcing at DHPW.
+- consultation with mega category/category managers within ICT Strategic Sourcing at DCHDE.

 ICT SME participation scheme policy